-Become a systems minded person
+Become a systems-minded person

 Instead of doing every task in your day manually – one by one – think of how you can create a system for that task.
-And maybe even automate or outsource all together.
+And maybe even automate or outsource altogether.
 And fight the urge to feel like you can’t slow down long enough to set up your systems.
 Go for the long-term win instead of the short-term fail and get off that hamster wheel!

 Have a Plan